aai-institute/beyond-jupyter/refactoring-journey/step08-high-level-evaluation/README.md

 Take a look at the [log output](output.txt) that is produced and compare it to the [output we had initially](../step02-dataset-representation/output.txt).

-## Randomness

-sensAI's wrappers around scikit-learn classes will use a fixed random seed by default to ensure reproducible results.
-(Notice that in the original notebook implementation, the random forest model did not use a fixed random seed.)

 ## Principles Addressed in this Step

 * Log extensively
 * Prefer declarative semantics
-* Avoid uncontrolled randomness